scala/docs.scala-lang/_overviews/contribute/guide.md

 10. [Work with a reviewer](https://github.com/scala/scala#reviewing) to [get your pull request merged in](/overviews/contribute/hacker-guide.html#review).
 11. Celebrate!

 Need more information or a little more hand-holding for the first one?
-We got you covered: take a read through the entire [Hacker Guide](/overviews/contribute/hacker-guide.html) for an example of implementing a new feature (some of the steps can be skipped for bug fixes, this will be obvious from reading it, but many of the steps here will help with bug fixes too).
+We got you covered: take a read through the entire [Hacker Guide][hackers] (or the [equivalent Scala 3 Contributing Guide][scala3-hackers]) for an example of implementing a new feature (some of the steps can be skipped for bug fixes, this will be obvious from reading it, but many of the steps here will help with bug fixes too).

 ### Larger Changes, New Features